joshmcarthur/joshmcarthur.github.com/_posts/2015-07-31-totara-flats-tararuas.md

   > One of the small swing-bridges over the smaller creeks going up the gorge

-  About halfway between Clem Creek and the flats you'll reach an intersection with another track that heads over Cone Saddle that heads over to Cone Hut to meet the left-hand fork of the track from the swingbridge.
+  About halfway between Clem Creek and the flats you'll reach an intersection with another track that heads over Cone Saddle and continues to Cone Hut to meet the left-hand fork of the track from the swing-bridge.
 This seems like a nice overnight trip that is on our to-do list, although I've read that the track continues to be muddy and rutted.

  Soon after the intersection is an impressively large old slip - there are two options for getting around it, both marked -